Beijing City Sightseeing

 Secondly, You and your VIP Tour guide Alison will go for lunch at a traditional Chinese restaurant around the Hu Tong area,

-Listen to your guide's commentary on the history of the temple of heaven or Beihai park, or Jing Shan park or Hu Tong (with its narrow lanes, streets and alleys), while taking pictures.
-At the end of the tour Alison will take you back to your hotel or original pickup location.
+While taking pictures, listen to your guide’s commentary on the history of the Temple of Heaven or Beihai park, or Jing Shan park or Hu Tong (with its narrow lanes, streets, and alleys).
+Alison will take you back to your hotel or original pickup location at the end of the tour.
 This private VIP tour ensures personalized VIP attention and plenty of opportunities to ask questions.

 Your private VIP tour guide Alison is ready to help you discover and learned the best this fascinating city has to offer on your Beijing City Private VIP Tour.